Teacher Apprentice Program In Progressive Education

 - Program open to Multiple Subjects credential candidates on USF’s San Francisco campus only

-- Students participating in the Urban Education and Social Justice program, the San Francisco Teacher Residency program, or the Bilingual Authorization program are ineligible to participate in the USF & Presidio Hill School Teacher Apprentice Program.
+- Students participating in the Urban Education and Social Justice program or the Bilingual Authorization program are ineligible to participate in the USF & Presidio Hill School Teacher Apprentice Program.

 The Presidio Hill School Teacher Apprenticeship Program has positively constructed my vision for teaching.
 For the last two years I have had the opportunity to learn and work with exemplary mentor teachers in upper and lower elementary grades.
 I have been a part of a community of passionate educators that develop inventive curricula that is both exciting and progressive, and I have seen students grow in their understanding of themselves and the world.
 I am grateful for my experience at PHS and am leaving feeling confident about my future as a teacher."